| The sections to be presented will

 insufficiency, or changes in prolactin if caused by

+a mass lesion.
 Inflammatory bowel disease and other

 causes of gastrointestinal dysfunction may be clinically